abhishekkhadekar07/intuit-graphql-withplain-react/server/readme.md

 nvm list
-nvm setup install by going to this website - -->https://github.com/coreybutler/nvm-windows/releases
+nvm setup install by going to this website - -->https://github.com/coreybutler/nvm-windows/releases this repository is basic use of graphql with react and in this also added server of graphql

-this repository is basic use of graphql with react and in this also added server of graphql
+don't uncomment companytype as if you uncomment it will stop working